School-based drama Waterloo Road comes to

 What was the worst thing you did and did you get caught?

-I left school at 18 and went
+I left school at 16 and went to college but didn't ended up doing my A

 What was your first ever job?